 Choosing the experience

 There are a range of ways to explore Fox Glacier.
-Ranging from more involved pursuits such as ice climbing and extreme heli hiking, to the more sedate terminal face walk.
+Ranging from more involved pursuits such as ice climbing and heli hiking.
 We chose a whole day hike from the terminal face up, as intensity wise it was somewhere in the middle.
 We also wanted to set foot on the glacier itself and the half day terminal face walk didn't allow for this.
+Sadly due to the rapid recession of the terminal face, our experience is no longer available as the terminal face is too steep to climb, however the experience on the glacier itself is very similar to the heli hike with the helicopter being required to access an area of the glacier suitable for walking.

 After a landslide blocked the Arthur's Pass route - the quickest and usual route from Christchurch to Glacier Country - resulted in an additional 8 hours on the road, almost as far south as Queenstown, to make our climb date, we arrived early at the office to check in.
 Alas, the same rain that had caused the landslide, and subsequent road closure at Arthur's Pass had also made the glacier unsafe to climb.
 Unfortunately this is an all too common occurrence, and we would definitely recommend allowing 2 or more days in the area.
 Luckily we were spending the night and were booking in for the following day.
 We slept with all fingers and toes crossed hoping for better luck the following day.